 Cats vs Dogs.

-LEGO fans vs. Mega-Bloks and, to a lesser extent, LEGO fans vs. all other building block toys.
+LEGO fans vs. Mega-Bloks and to an extent, Kre-O and, to a lesser extent, LEGO fans vs. all other building block toys.
 Not sure how strong this is on the non-Lego side, but on at least one Lego fansite, the names of other brands like Mega-Bloks and Tyco are used as replacement swearwords.

 X political party and Y political party, anywhere.
 It's particularly pronounced in America with the two party system.